-I consider the effects from the aquaculture activities proposed for the area of coastal permit U120642, added to the effects of existing aquaculture in the Marlborough Sounds, will not have an undue adverse effect on customary fishing.

-61 There is no quantitative catch data available to MPI to assess the cumulative effect of authorised aquaculture activities on customary fishing.
+- I consider the effects from the aquaculture activities proposed for the area of coastal permit U130769, added to the effects of existing aquaculture in the Marlborough Sounds, will not have an undue adverse effect on customary fishing. - There is no quantitative catch data available to MPI to assess the cumulative effect of authorised aquaculture activities on customary fishing.
 As noted, site-specific fishing locations are not typically reported with customary authorisations.
-Therefore, MPI can only make an assessment of the cumulative effect of the proposed aquaculture activities on customary fishing based on the likely importance of the application site for fishing and the amount of aquaculture activities already authorised in the relevant customary fishery.

-62 As noted, there are approximately 3,700 ha of authorised aquaculture space in the Marlborough Sounds, around 203 ha of which is in Port Underwood.
+Therefore, MPI can only make an assessment of the cumulative effect of the proposed aquaculture activities on customary fishing based on the likely importance of the application site for fishing and the amount of aquaculture activities already authorised in the relevant customary fishery. - As noted, there are approximately 3,700 ha of authorised aquaculture space in the Marlborough Sounds.
+Approximately 60 ha and 340 ha of which is in Nydia Bay and central Pelorus Sound respectively.
 I consider the authorised aquaculture space has had some effect on customary fishing.
-However, I do not consider that the effect is undue because some customary fishing (eg, anchored rod/line fishing) can still occur within marine farms and it is unlikely all the farms are located in popular customary fishing areas.

-As noted, I consider the adverse effects of the area of coastal permit U120642 on customary fishing will be small, particularly as it would merely result in relocation of existing marine farm structures.
+However, I do not consider that the effect is undue because some customary fishing (eg, anchored rod/line fishing) can still occur within marine farms and it is unlikely all the farms are located in popular customary fishing areas. - As noted, I consider the adverse effects from occupation of the area of coastal permit U130769 on customary fishing will be small, particularly as it would result in relocation of existing marine farm structures only.
 Subsequently, taking into account the effects of the existing authorised aquaculture areas, I consider the additional effects from the coastal permit area will not cause the cumulative effect on customary fishing to become undue.